ARMmbed/mbed-os-5-docs/docs/tools/mbed_targets.md

 }
 ```

-configurations can also be modified in a project in the mbed_app.json file using `target_overrides`.
+You can also modify a project's configurations in the `mbed_app.json file` by using `target_overrides`.

 ```json
 "target_overrides": {